AmayaGS/BioX-CPath/README.md

 ## Setup

-First clone the repository to the desire location and enter the directory:
+First clone the repository to the desired location and enter the directory:

 ```bash
 # clone project to desired location